evkx/evkx.github.io/content/models/mg/zs/ZS_EV_Long_Range/_index.md

 ## Infotainment

-One type of sound system is available for the MG ZS EV Long Range.
-With the , you get NULL speakers with a max system output of  watts.
+You can choose between two sound systems on the MG ZS EV Long Range.
+With the MG standard system, you get four speakers with a max system output of  watts.
+With the MG luxury sound system, you get six speakers with a max system output of  watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the MG ZS EV Long Range supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

-The model has 4 USB-A connections as standard.
+The model has 2 USB-C connections as standard.
+The model has 2 USB-A connections as standard.
 ## Lights

+The standard headlights use LED technology.
+In addition, the standard taillights use LED technology.

 {{< sitefiguresized thumb="models/mg/zs/zs_ev_long_range/headlights_1_st.jpg" title="MG ZS EV Long Range" width="2560" height="1673"  >}}